RaphaelTarita/skullgame-server/README.md

 1. Clone [skullgame-common](https://github.com/RaphaelTarita/skullgame-common)
 2. Follow the instructions from its README to build it and install it into the local maven repository
-3. Create a new directory called `config` directly below the root directory of this project
+3. Create a new directory called `server-config` directly below the root directory of this project
 4. Fill that directory with the files mentioned above (see 'Configuration' for more info)
 5. Invoke `gradlew run` / `gradlew.bat run` in a terminal